Upcoming Changes to Event Medical Regulation

 - Avoid over-reliance on labels such as “CQC registered” without understanding their scope

 Organisers who already plan proportionately and in line with guidance are unlikely to face sudden or disruptive change.
+Providers already operating within regulated healthcare frameworks are unlikely to face structural disruption if exemptions are removed.

 What to watch between now and April 2026